Abdelrahman Fawzy: Managerial career

 In 1946, right after retiring from playing, Fawzy became the manager of his former club Zamalek SC (known as Farouk until 1952).
 In 1953, while managing Zamalek, Fawzy became the manager of the Egypt national football team.
 Fawzy led the Egypt national team to win the 1953 Pan Arab Games football tournament with a 4–0 victory over Syria in the final.
 Unlike his performance as a player, they failed to qualify to the 1954 FIFA World Cup after losing their two matches against Italy in the qualification rounds, after that Fawzy was no longer the manager of the Egypt national football team, after one year in that position.

 In 1956, Fawzy became the first ever manager in the history of Egyptian football to manage two clubs at the same time as he managed Ghazl El Mahalla, playing in the Egyptian Second Division at that time, alongside him managing Zamalek.
 He led Ghazl El Mahalla, in that season, to their first ever promotion to the Egyptian Premier League.
 He then resigned from his position at Ghazl El Mahalla, after only one season with them, as well as his position at Zamalek after 10 years of managing the team, making him the longest-serving manager in the history of Zamalek.
 With Zamalek, Fawzy won the Egypt Cup 2 times (1952, 1955) and the Cairo League 5 times (1946–47, 1948–49, 1950–51, 1951–52, 1952–53), a total of seven titles, making him the most successful manager in the history of Zamalek.
 In 1957, Fawzy became the first manager of the Saudi Arabia national football team, after the establishment of the team in 1956, and he stayed with them for 5 years until 1962.
 In 1960, while managing the Saudi Arabia national football team, Fawzy became the manager of Egyptian club El Sekka El Hadid, he stayed with them for only one season, leaving in 1961.
 After leaving the Saudi Arabia national football team in 1962, Fawzy took a 13 years hiatus, before coming back to manage El Sekka El Hadid for one more season in 1975.
 After that, Fawzy retired from football altogether.

 Personal life

-Fawzy is the father of Major General Dr. Hazem Fawzy, the former head of Financial Affairs department in the Egyptian Armed Forces Finance Authority.
+Fawzy is the father of Major General Dr. Hazem Fawzy, the founder and the former head of Financial Affairs department in the Egyptian Armed Forces Finance Authority.

 Former board member of Zamalek SC during the period of club president Hassan Amer from 1984 to 1988, and during the period of club presidents Hassan Abo Elfottoh and Nour Eldally from 1988 to 1992, former board member of the Egyptian football association (EFA) during the period of EFA president Farouk Abo Elezz in 1988, and former member of the board of Automobile & Touring Club of Egypt during the period of the president Mokbel Shaker from 2002 to 2004.

 Also, he is the father of Major General Dr. Ahmed-Sherin Fawzy, the former governor of Monufia from 2013 to 2015.